Credit:

 The Leggings Should Wash Well

-Even though pregnancy is time-limited, chances are, your maternity leggings will get a lot of mileage during those 40-some weeks.
+Even though pregnancy is time-limited, chances are, your maternity leggings will get a lot of mileage during those 40-some weeks and often into the postpartum period.
 This means durability is important.